xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

     - **`normal` -** What is used most of the time.
 In addition to `bgp0.pal` these sprite palettes are used:
         * `obj0.pal` is used for the player, some NPCs, and enemies.
         * `obj1.pal` is used for the player's attacks, including spells (except for Ice).
         * `obj2.pal` is used for the snowmen created by using the Ice spell and similar items, and ice attacks by the player and enemies.
-Right now this is the sprite palette with the most consistency: very few things use it, and all of them are ice/snow related.
-Changing it to use dark blue instead of black--or something else that fits ice/snow--is possible.
+This palette is replaced from the `pal/npc/000/` directory when a snowman is created.
         * `obj3.pal` is used for most companions/followers that join you and their attacks.
+This palette is replaced with an entry from the `pal/npc/` directory whenever a companion joins (including when loading a game).
         * `obj4.pal` is used for enemies' attacks.
         * The last three sprite palettes are used for NPCs, enemies, and bosses.
+They are replaced with entries from the `pal/npc/` directory whenever NPCs are spawned.
+Bosses (except for Red Dragon) do not yet initialize palettes when they spawn so it may be possible for some bosses colors to be affected by recently encountered enemies.
 2. **`01` -** Identical to `00` except `blind/obj05.pal`, `damage/obj05.pal`, and `normal/obj05.pal` use red instead of blue.
 This is used for the Red Dragon boss.
 (Blind is unused so far.)
 3. **`line-effects` -** Contains a small number of palettes used for special effects:
     * New Game intro scroll "vignette" fade effect.
 These can be replaced to change the three steps of the fade.
 For instance, the fade can be disabled completely by copying `pal/init/normal/bgp0.pal` over all three of the `intro-scroll?.pal` files.